Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: The Bogoliubov Coefficients

 \subsection{Exact Solution in Terms of the Incomplete Gamma Functions}

-While the integral expressions above are compact, they obscure the analytic structure of the coefficients.
+While the integral expressions of Eq.(\ref{I_m/n}) and Eq.(\ref{I_n/m}) obtained for the Bogoliubov coefficients are compact, they obscure the analytic structure of the coefficients.
 To make this structure explicit and facilitate asymptotic analysis, it is useful to obtain a closed-form representation.

 To proceed, we express the cosine function as the real part of a complex exponential: